-If you have siblings or other family members who are willing to contribute to the care you should hold a meeting and get specific commitments of both time and the financial burden.
-Make sure you plan for future costs too, as the cost of care is most likely going to rise with your parents' age.
+If you have siblings or other family members who are willing to contribute to the care, you should hold a meeting and get specific commitments of both time and the financial burden.
+Make sure you plan for future costs too, as the cost of care is most likely going to rise in sync with your parents' age.

-5. Are you physically capable of the duties that may arise?
+5. Are you physically capable of the duties that are required?

-You may be willing to take on the role of caring but not physically able to.
-If you do not have the physical capability to lift your parent if they were to fall or are unable to rise from a chair or bed without assistance you may need to look at alternative care as a solution.
+And while you may be willing to take on the role of caring for your mom and dad, you may not be physically able to.
+If you do not have the physical capability to lift your parent if they were to fall or if you would struggle moving them from a chair or bed without assistance, you may need to look at alternative care as a solution.

 Caregiving is hard work, both physically and mentally.
 It might not be an issue for short-term emergency situations but you must have the physical and mental stamina to continue years and possibly decades, and the burden will become greater as time goes on.